 In the new age, it is not uncommon to find people (you included) going to bed with laptops, tablets or phones.
 We are constantly on our phones.
 And even during the day, when it would be nice to take a nap to relax our minds and rejuvenate ourselves, we find ourselves scrolling through feeds and keeping tabs with social media.

-Artificial light is what is keeping me, and you from good sleep.
+Artificial light is what is keeping me, and you from good sleep, an article over at Sleep Junkie reports.
 And not just any artificial light, rather light with blue radiation.
 Or simply light of a blue wavelength.

 [bctt tweet=”Blue wavelength light from your smartphones is keeping you awake at night”]